Alan Hilburg: Education

 Hilburg attended Franklin College in Indiana and graduated from New York Institute of Technology (NYIT).
-He also holds a master's degree in organizational behavior.

 Career

-After working as a senior executive with Burson-Marsteller, Hilburg established his own branding and consulting firm called Hilburg and Associates in 1987.
+After working as a senior executive at Burson-Marsteller, Hilburg established his own branding and consulting firm called Hilburg and Associates in 1987.
 Later, his company was acquired by Porter Novelli, a division of Omnicom Group, in 2002.
 The acquisition led to the creation of a new division called PNConsulting in which Hilburg carried on as president and CEO.

 Hilburg has been behind national marketing and branding campaigns such as Wendy's "Where's the beef?," General Electric's "Bringing Good Things to Life," and AT&T's Olympic Torch Run.
+Hilburg also architected the renaissance of Bill Russell's post-playing career, working closely with Russell for more than 30 years.

-Aside from his career in marketing and crisis management, Hilburg has also co-authored two New York Times Best Selling books: Russell Rules...Eleven Lessons on Leadership from the Greatest Winner of the Twentieth Century with former Boston Celtics Hall of Fame player Bill Russell and W. F. Rockwell's Twelve Hats of a Company President.
-Hilburg was the executive producer of the HBO documentary featuring Russell.
+Aside from his career in marketing and crisis management, Hilburg has also co-authored two New York Times best-selling books: Russell Rules...Eleven Lessons on Leadership from the Greatest Winner of the Twentieth Century with former Boston Celtics Hall of Fame player Bill Russell and W. F. Rockwell's Twelve Hats of a Company President.
+Hilburg served as the executive producer of the HBO documentary featuring Russell.
 Hilburg was also the executive producer of the first environmental film and second IMAX movie "Living Planet", which received an Academy award nomination, and also the executive producer of the PBS Special, "New Sweden."

-Alan Hilburg has not only wrote two books on his journey in management consulting but has also been developing and creating software which is used to measure involvement and actions within organizations.
-The software he has created has been used to measure specific factors such as employee involvement, distrust, and decision making in cultures.
-Alan Hilburg stresses communication as a significant piece of success in companies, and he was able to partner up with Hong Kong PR Network to talk about how strategic communications is relevant to businesses. transitions specifically around crises and litigation.
-He was able to be sponsored by VMAGROUP and Alan spoke with VMAGROUP’s global head of marketing where he discussed his career, the communications industry, and some hard earned wisdom.